Rick Middleton: Retirement

-After retirement Middleton started his own business, named Rick Middleton Enterprises, in which he published wholesale catalogs for barber and beauty shops nationwide.
+After retirement, Middleton started his own business, named Rick Middleton Enterprises, in which he published wholesale catalogs for barber and beauty shops nationwide.

-In 1990 along side his old business partner CB Sullivan the two would start their own yearly celebrity golf tournament.
+In 1990, alongside his old business partner CB Sullivan, the two would start their own yearly celebrity golf tournament.
 That featured various New England athletes.
-The event lasted for over 20 years.
+The event lasted for over 20 years.October 4, 2001, to October.
+9, 2002 Middleton served as the radio commentator for the Manchester Monarchs of the AHL.
+Middleton was also a studio analyst for New England Sports Network (NESN), which covers the Boston Bruins, from 2002 to 2007.

 He was one of five plaintiffs along with Dave Forbes, Brad Park, Ulf Nilsson and Doug Smail in Forbes v.
 Eagleson, a class action lawsuit filed in 1995 on behalf of about 1,000 NHL players who were employed by NHL teams between 1972 and 1991 against Alan Eagleson, the league and its member clubs.
 The players alleged that the NHL and its teams violated the Racketeer Influenced and Corrupt Organizations (RICO) Act by colluding with Eagleson to enable him to embezzle from the National Hockey League Players' Association (NHLPA) and that the four-year statute of limitations in civil racketeering cases began when Eagleson was indicted in 1994.
 The lawsuit was dismissed on August 27, 1998, in United States District Court for the Eastern District of Pennsylvania by Thomas Newman O'Neill Jr. who ruled that the statute of limitations expired because it had begun in 1991 when the players were made aware of the allegations against Eagleson.
 O'Neill's decision was upheld in the United States Court of Appeals for the Third Circuit on October 17, 2000.
 Joe McDonald speculated in a May 14, 2020 article in The Athletic that Middleton's participation in the lawsuit jeopardized his chances of induction into the Hockey Hall of Fame.

-In 2007 he became the President of Boston Bruins Alumni a position he held till 2022 when he officially retired.
+In 2007, he became the president of the Boston Bruins Alumni group, a position he held till 2022 when he officially retired.
 During his tenure the Bruins Alumni grew to play over 30 benefit games annually to help raise funds for over 30 different organizations.
 He now serves as a brand ambassador for the team.
-In addition Middleton served as a partner in Orlanda Energy Systems, along with joining with New England High School Sports Showcases, running high school hockey showcases beginning in June 2014.
+In addition, Middleton served as a partner in Orlanda Energy Systems, along with joining with New England High School Sports Showcases, running high school hockey showcases beginning in June 2014.

-Middleton has also be inducted into a fair share of hall of fames since retirement, in 2005 he was inducted into the Oshawa Generals, In 2012 the Massachusetts Hockey Hall of Fame and finally the New Hampshire Legends of Hockey Hall of Fame in 2014.
+Middleton has also been inducted into a number of hall of fames since retirement: in 2005, he was inducted into the Oshawa Generals Hall of Fame, in 2012, the Massachusetts Hockey Hall of Fame and finally, the New Hampshire Legends of Hockey Hall of Fame in 2014.

-In 2018 Middleton was honored by the Sports museum’s tradition event at the TD garden being part of that years class and being given the hockey legacy award.